formidablefrank/scrapbook/README.md

 during installation of Pillow, do the following:

-Install the following package,make a symlink then reinstall project dependencies again.
+Install the following package, make a symlink then reinstall project dependencies again.
 ```
 sudo apt-get install libjpeg62-turbo-dev
 sudo ln -s /usr/lib/x86_64-linux-gnu/libjpeg.so /usr/lib